thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game factions are in *factions.dat* file which is in *data* directory.
+- To remove existing faction from game, you can delete it from *factions.dat* or in modification file add tag `faction` with attribute `remove` which value will be index of faction to remove.

 ### Faction data structure
 - Each faction is between `faction` tags.